CBME-FM

-CBME-FM is an English-language Canadian radio station located in Montreal, Quebec.
+CBME-FM is an English-language radio station located in Montreal, Quebec, Canada.

 Owned and operated by the government-owned Canadian Broadcasting Corporation, it broadcasts on 88.5 MHz using a directional antenna with an average effective radiated power of 11,510 watts and a peak effective radiated power of 25,000 watts (class B) from a transmitter atop Mount Royal.

 The station has a commercial-free news/talk format and is part of the CBC Radio One network which operates across Canada.
 Like all CBC Radio One stations, but unlike most FM stations, it broadcasts in mono.
 Some local shows and newscasts produced at CBME-FM are also heard on a chain of stations across Quebec.

-Its studios and offices, along with those of sister stations CBM-FM, CBF-FM and CBFX-FM are located at Maison Radio-Canada at 1400 René Lévesque Boulevard East.
+Its studios and offices, along with those of sister stations CBM-FM, CBF-FM and CBFX-FM are located at the Nouvelle Maison de Radio-Canada at 1000 Papineau Avenue.
 Master control is at the Canadian Broadcasting Centre in Toronto.